ReportedUser/Robot_Control_with_depth_camera/README.md

 ```

-Check that your ROS connection with the UR simulator is correct by using the tests presented on [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md).
-There you will also see an example of MoveIt being use which some part of it will be used in the setup, but don't worry right now!
+Check that your ROS connection with the UR simulator is correct by using the tests presented in [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md).
+There you will also see an example of [MoveIt](https://moveit.ros.org/) being use which some part of it will be used in the setup, but don't worry right now!

 Now that your workspace is created, is time to start the package installation.